Geometry Jump: Pre-Release (April 2013)

 Geometry Dash 1.9 (2014)

 The 10th update of Geometry Dash added new levels, including Blast Processing and Theory of Everything 2.
-New features were added, most notable being wave mode.
-You move up and down by touching the screen.
-The player goes up once you tap the screen, and goes down when you released it.
-Theory of Everything 2 was the second official demon level.
+The major feature added in 1.9 was "Wave Mode."
+Wave Mode allowed the player to control vertical movement by touching the screen.
+Touching the screen made the player icon go up, and releasing it sent the player down.
+Theory of Everything 2 was the second official Demon level.
 In Geometry Dash Lite, the level Time Machine was added.

 Geometry Dash 2.0 (August 2015)

 After almost a year of waiting, Geometry Dash 2.0 was released.

 The biggest update in the game's history, it added tons of new blocks and features in the level editor, such as increasing the number of colors from 4 to infinite.
 It also added the ability to move objects with a single block, called the move block.
 This was much easier than moving objects in 1.9.

 New types of spikes were added, including the dragon spike, which chomped at the player.
 A new style of jump ring was added, the green jump ring, which would switch gravity.
 Also, A new mode was added, titled "Robot Mode."
 Lots of new backgrounds and ground sprites were added, and the ability to create new ones.
 New icons, ships, balls, UFOs, waves, and robot icons were introduced.
 Furthermore, 2.0 added the feature to teleport players.